Leafwing-Studios/fop-rules/docs/character-options/powers/shaman-manifestations.md

 If you have not yet spent movement this turn, you may use the Roots manifestation as a minor action.
 When you do:

 - Until the start of your next turn, a 1 tile radius around you gains the _crackling power_ tile effect.
-  - Make a Prowess attack against creatures who trigger your _crackling power_ tile effect.
+  - Make a special attack against Prowess against creatures who trigger your _crackling power_ tile effect.
 If you hit, apply stacks of the ailment specified by your Domain.
 - Until the start of your next turn, you cannot spend movement and are immune to forced movement.
 - End the flying and aloft conditions on yourself.
 - At higher surge tiers, you also gain absorption.